Offline dedicated quantum attacks on block cipher constructions based on two parallel permutation-based pseudorandom functions: Dedicated attacks on PolyMAC and constructions based on TPP-PRFs

-PolyMAC scheme~\cite{kim2020tight} is a Double-block Hash-then-Sum construction based on polynomial evaluation in 2020.
+PolyMAC scheme~\cite{kim2020tight} is a Double-block Hash-then-Sum construction based on polynomial evaluation, proposed in 2020.
 It uses two hashing keys $ k_{1},k_{3}\in\{0,1\}^{n} $ and two encryption keys $ k_{2},k_{4}\in\{0,1\}^{m} $.
-We consider the case with two-block messages as follows:
+We consider the case with the two-block message.
+Throughout this section, $\odot$ denotes multiplication in $GF(2^n)$

 where $M=m_1\|m_2$, and $|m_1|=|m_2|=n$.